smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 ![Tools](tech.jpg 'Taken from my Instagram')

-TL;DR I use JavaScript for everything :D

 So I thought about sharing the tools I personally use personally or at work, so let’s start with Design tools:

 - Adobe Illustrator for logos, icons, illustrations.
 - Adobe XD, Invision Studio or Sketch for designing user interfaces & wireframes.
 - Adobe Photoshop for editing pictures & memes :D
 - Adobe After effects for editing videos (I recommend Adobe Premiere Pro for editing videos & AE to add effects).
-- Dribble for inspiration and I share my work there as well as on Behance
+- Dribbble for inspiration and I share my work there as well as on Behance

 Let’s now get into the tools I use while coding:

+The code editor I'm currently using is VSCode.

 I share my code & look for inspirations on: